-At June 30, 2021, we had 151 full-time employees, including 105 employees engaged in research and development.
+At December 31, 2021, we had 192 full-time employees, including 132 employees engaged in research and development.
 In order to successfully implement our development and commercialization plans and strategies, we expect to need additional managerial, operational, sales, marketing, financial and other personnel.
 Future growth would impose significant added responsibilities on members of management, including:

-- · identifying, recruiting, integrating, maintaining and motivating additional employees; - managing our internal development efforts effectively, including the clinical and FDA review process for lirentelimab and any other future product candidates, while complying with any contractual obligations to contractors and other third-parties we may have; and - improving our operational, financial and management controls, reporting systems and procedures.
+- identifying, recruiting, integrating, maintaining and motivating additional employees; - managing our internal development efforts effectively, including the clinical and FDA review process for lirentelimab and any other future product candidates, while complying with any contractual obligations to contractors and other third-parties we may have; and - · improving our operational, financial and management controls, reporting systems and procedures.

 Our future financial performance and our ability to successfully develop and, if approved, commercialize lirentelimab and any other future product candidates will depend, in part, on our ability to effectively manage any future growth, and our management may also have to divert a disproportionate amount of its attention away from day-to-day activities in order to devote a substantial amount of time to managing these growth activities.
+In addition, if we reduce our workforce, as we did in early 2022, in order to reduce operating costs or for other reasons, the rate and success at which we can discover, develop and commercialize our product candidates may be limited and the potential for successfully growing our business may be harmed.